Schenkee/TryHackMe-Guides/Net_Sec_Challenge/Net_Sec_Challenge.md

 For the final question we need to open our web browser via ```http://MACHINE_IP:8080``` which will present us with a little challenge to perform a scan without being detected by the IDS.

-I found this to be abit buggy and had to close and open the page each time between scans if I was detected.
+I found this to be buggy and had to close and open the page each time between scans if I was detected.
 Refreshing did not seem to reset the tool.
-After a couple of different scans I manage to get the flag using a nmap Null Scan.
+After a couple of different scans, I manage to get the flag using a nmap Null Scan.

-We can perform an nmap Null Scan using ```sudo nmap -sN TARGET_IP``` as below.
+We can perform a nmap Null Scan using ```sudo nmap -sN TARGET_IP``` as below.
 ![Question 8 scan](./Images/Question%208%20scan.png)

-If succesful the web browser should pop up a new message saying *Exercise Complete!* along with the flag.
+If successful, the web browser should pop up a new message saying *Exercise Complete!* along with the flag.
 ![Question 8 scan](./Images/Question%208%20flag.png)

 ---